-I consider the foundation of good, effective counselling to be the relationship between counsellor and client.
+I consider the foundation of good, effective therapy to be the relationship between therapist and client.
 It gives you the chance to identify and articulate what has not been working for you within yourself and your life and enables you to develop the tools to deal with future challenges.

-I draw on a range of approaches and ideas including psychodynamic and humanistic theories all of which are there to help and support you.
-This enables me to find the most appropriate way to tailor the counselling to your individual needs.
+As an integrative psychotherapist I draw on a range of different theoretical and relational approaches and ideas including psychodynamic, attachment and humanistic theories all of which are there to help and support you.
+This enables me to find the most appropriate way to tailor the therapy to your individual needs.

 Areas I work with: